 - Information about your contact with us e.g. meetings, phone calls, emails / letters

-- Information that is automatically collected e.g. via cookies when you visit one of our websites
+- Information that is automatically collected via cookies when you visit our website

 Where we collect your information

-We may collect your personal information directly from you, from a variety of sources, including:
+We will collect your personal information directly from you, and from a variety of sources, including: